yunghelloworld/Jack_Portfolio.github.io/docs/index.md

 - tag2
 ---

-## I am Jack Francis, a member of Team 302
+## I am Jack Francis, a Robotics Engineer at ASU Polytechnic

-Here you will find media showcasing the progress of my work on my individual subsystem for my team.
+Here I have showcased projects I have worked on academically and personally, exhibiting a wide range of skills that I hope to apply in my career.